-As a business credit card holder, you may be wondering if the cash back or points you earned in 2019 are taxable.
+As a rewards credit card holder, you may be wondering if the cash back, miles or points you earned over the last year are considered taxable income.

 “Credit card rewards for individuals are usually not taxable,” says Susan Allen, senior manager for tax practice and ethics at the American Institute of Certified Public Accountants.